dinphil/code-weekend/Markdown/ws2explanation.md

 });
 ```

 If we get session messages, we set them to our local state.
-And if no session notes exist, lets make an empty collection for them.
+And if no session notes exist, let's make an empty collection for them.
 We'll use this nifty code soon.